jlewi/foyle/docs/content/en/docs/blog/observability.md

 As software developers, we all ask AIs (ChatGPT, Claude, Bard, Ollama, etc.…) to write commands to perform operations.
 These AIs often make mistakes.
 This is especially true when the correct answer depends on internal knowledge, which the AI doesn’t have.

 * What region, cluster, or namespace is used for dev vs. prod?
-* What resources is that internal code name referring to?
+* What resources is the internal code name "caribou" referring to?
-* What logging schema is used by that internal CICD tool?
+* What logging schema is used by our internal CICD tool?

 The experience today is